L-mid/noise-sched/docs/reports/E3_report.md

 | E3b-linear-10k-nfe20       | 20  | 200.94  |
 | E3c-linear-10k-nfe50       | 50  | 196.32  |

-FID decreases monotonically as we increase NFE, but with clear diminishing returns
+FID decreases monotonically as increased NFE, but with clear diminishing returns
 (≈2.7 points from 10→20, ≈4.6 from 20→50, ≈7.4 total from 10→50).

 (lol my clipped graph)